strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 <TabItem value="default-error" label="Default error response">

-When a policy refuses access to a route and no custom error is thrown, the following response will be sent when trying to query the content-type through the REST API:
+When a policy refuses access to a route and a default error is thrown, the following response will be sent when trying to query the content-type through the REST API:

 ```jsx
 {